BrantWillis/Stuff-3-5/README.md

 this is my masterpiece

-    ## Switch to a new branch 'feature1'
+    ## Create and switch to a new branch 'feature1'
 git checkout -b "feature1"

+    ## Just switch
+git checkout "main"

     ## Check the github status
 git status